Instructor | Texts |Objectives | Class Structure | Grading | Policies | Submissions | Readings

 Visual C++ is the recommended platform for this course.
 This development environment is part of the Visual Studio .NET suite found on most lab computers.
 There is a also copy of the Visual Studio C++ Express package on the CD supplied with the text.
 You may use any C++ compiler.
 We are not doing GUI development so the basic command line projects are sufficient.

 Use of Visual Studio .NET for this course can be found at this link.

 are kept current on my home page.
 See the home page or my office door for recent changes; others office hours may be arranged by appointment.

 I have not received a copy of the 10th edition.
 When I do so, the readings will be updated.

-Note the latest edition has been updated to C++ 2011 which has some significant changes in syntax.
-I actually prefer you learn the earlier C++, but not mandatory.
+Note the latest edition has been updated to C++ 2011 or even C++ 2014 which has some significant changes in syntax.
+I actually prefer you learn the pre-2011 version of C++, but it is not mandatory.

 The objectives of this course include the following:

 The student should develop or enhance skills in the following areas:

 PLEASE NOTE: This is a self paced course with no formally scheduled class meetings.
 During the spring semester, there are usually weekly meetings to discuss issues and approaches to some of the projects.
 Success in this course depends highly on your self discipline.
 Office hours are to be used to ask questions and clarifications.
 Individual meetings with the instructor may be required to go over work in progress.